logo

 Differentiating Between True and False Labour Pains

-As Riddhima neared her due date, she started feeling mild contractions that came and went.
-Excited and nervous, she believed she was going into labour.
-However, after timing her contractions, she realised she was experiencing false labour pains.
+As Riddhima neared her due date, she felt mild contractions that came and went, making her think she was going into labour.
+However, after timing them, she realised it was false labour.

 Timing and Intensity of Contractions

-One of the most significant signs of labour is the timing and intensity of your contractions.
-During early labour, contractions are typically mild, lasting about a minute and occurring every 5 to 15 minutes.
-As labour progresses, these contractions become stronger, longer, and closer together.
+A key sign of labour is the timing and intensity of contractions.
+In early labour, contractions are mild, lasting about a minute and occurring every 5 to 15 minutes.
+As labour progresses, they become stronger, longer, and closer together.

-In active labour, contractions often occur every 3 to 5 minutes, lasting around 45 seconds.
-They are so intense that talking or walking during a contraction becomes difficult.
-Timing your contractions helps you track your progress and determine when to head to the hospital or birthing centre.
+In active labour, contractions typically occur every 3 to 5 minutes and last around 45 seconds.
+They are intense enough to make talking or walking difficult.
+Timing your contractions helps you track progress and decide when to head to the hospital or birthing centre.

 Changes in Cervical Dilation and Effacement